vanadium-archive/croupier/README.md

 possible that the `pubspec.yaml` file will need to be modified to accomodate your installation of Flutter.
 Instructions are available [here](http://flutter.io/getting-started/).

+The last known version of Flutter guaranteed to work with this project is present inside the FLUTTER_VERSION file.

 ## Dart

 Flutter depends on a relatively new version of the Dart SDK.
 Therefore, please